 The #flu vaccine is a great tool for preventing the flu.
-But if you have symptoms and are not sure if they're cold, flu, COVID-19, or RSV symptoms, check out this graphic that can help you tell the difference, then visit your healthcare provider for a proper diagnosis.
+But if you have symptoms and are not sure if they're cold, flu, or COVID-19 symptoms, check out this graphic that can help you tell the difference, then visit your healthcare provider for a proper diagnosis.